-Alongside more common modalities such as x-ray and infrared, terahertz technology is emerging within the NDT sphere as a real-world solution, to real-world challenges.
-Thickness measurement of plastics, coatings and epoxies for example are just one of the applications for non-destructive terahertz technologies, which is where solutions such as TeTechS’ TeraGauge™ or PlastiMeasure™ come in.
+Alongside more common metrology modalities such as x-ray, optical, and infrared, terahertz metrology is emerging as a real-world solution, to real-world challenges.
+Thickness measurement of plastics, coatings and epoxies for example are just one of the applications for terahertz metrology solutions, which is where solutions such as TeTechS’ TeraGauge™ or PlastiMeasure™ come in.

 With a hefty price tag, the cost of destruction is undeniably high; but, non-destructive testing techniques including terahertz-powered solutions are making waves to help manufacturers save time, reduce cost, and minimize waste.